 If you’re passionate about protecting our planet, our four-year marine biology course will give you the skills you need to make a difference.
 Use the foundation year to build your scientific knowledge, then progress onto our BSc (Hons) degree course which is recognised by the Society of Biology.

 Be part of our Global Sustainability Institute and learn in partnership with the Eden Project.
 You'll meet sustainability researchers from a range of disciplines and learn from inspirational practitioners as well as hands-on experience.
-This unique blend of distance learning with residential stays in Cambridge and in Cornwall provides an opportunity to study full-time whilst working full-time.
+This unique blend of distance learning with residential stays in Cambridge and in Cornwall provides an opportunity to study full-time whilst working part-time.

 Get 1,800 hours placement in a vets’ practice while learning scientific theory in the classroom.
 You’ll have lots of hands-on contact with animals and learn to provide treatment and preventative care on our Royal College of Veterinary Surgeons-accredited course.
 On graduation, you can apply to be a registered veterinary nurse.